getgud-io/cpp-getgud-sdk/README.md

 );
 ```

-When you start the Match you get its matchGuid.
-Now you can push Action, Chat Data, and Reports to the Match.
-Let's push a Spawn Action to this match.
+Similar to Game, when you start the Match you recieve its guid.
+Now you can push Actions, Chats and Reports to the Match.
+Let's push a vector of Spawn Action to this match:

 ```cpp
 bool isActionSent = GetGudSdk::SendSpawnAction(